Meet the Zambian rapper who is channeling his inner punk through trap music

 He had been too lazy to learn the guitar a few years earlier, but started playing around with the buttons on the program’s interface, training his ears to distinguish between piano keys and drum kicks.
 Then he came home from school one day and recorded his first song with a headphone microphone.
 Despite, the ‘messy’ production as he recalls, he went to school the next day, excited to play the song for his classmates.
 “I was like yo!
 I recorded this song, I recorded the song!
 And suddenly everybody wanted to hear me rap”

 Sadly his time with his first audience didn’t last very long.
-Patrick Mvunga was becoming PatrickxxLee, but at the expense of school work the former had become disinterested in.
+Patrick the Zambian kid was becoming PatrickxxLee, but at the expense of school work, he had become disinterested in.
 However as the universe would re-align, failing out of his regular high school landed PatrickxxLee in a missionary Remedial School outside of Johannesburg.
 At his new school learning was more focused on developing art and vocational skills.
 Patrick speaks very fondly of the transfer as we speak, almost convincingly enough to restore faith in traditional education.
 The details he gives as I ask about time in his new school are vague, but he smartly quips about taking an interest in romanticism and shock art, a formula we have seen artists like Tyler, The Creator and Eminem use to devastating effect.
 The two schools of thought broadened the scope of his themes and created a bedrock for his emotive style of production and lyrical storytelling.

 Perhaps growing up millions of miles away from renowned hubs of Hip Hop like Brooklyn and Queens helped him: PatricKxxLee never tried to sound like anyone.
 His music is synth waxed, whilst simultaneously drawing heavily from punk rock and psychedelic trap, each song exists in its own weird, dark world.
 Music has always been an escape for Patrick, a medium for constant reflection in his life, even when it borders on self-abuse and romantic nihilism.
 At the core of his music, he is hurt and angry but honest about his flaws; he is his own greatest muse.
 He describes this music style as “neo-conscious”, a step further than the conscious artist who merely relates how he sees the world from his inner eye.